TAKE ACTION TO PROTECT UTAHN'S PUBLIC HEALTH OPPOSE SENATE BILL 234

 Complete Our Action Alert!

-Complete this action alert to email your senator and representative.
-Tell them SB 234 threatens public health and must be opposed.
+Complete this action alert to email Governor Cox.
+Tell him SB 234 threatens public health and must be vetoed.
 You may use our template, but please add in your personal story!

-You can also call your legislator and speak up for stronger public health protections for our families and future.
+You can also call the Governor and speak up for stronger public health protections for our families and future.
 Remember: every action counts.
 Utahns deserve health protections that go beyond the bare minimum, not limits set by this bill.
+If you have personal or professional experience in this area please make sure to customize your email by sharing it.